What is phishing?

 [Translate to English:] er Ablauf bei Phishing-Angriffen

-Increasing digitalization provides a larger attack surface for phishing attacks and, at the same time, more serious dangers in the event of a successful attack.
-Depending on the attacker's intent, different types of damage can be caused to the target person, customers, or the entire company.
+Advancing digitization is widening exposure to the risk of phishing attacks and more serious threats in the event of a successful attack.
+Depending on his intent, the attacker may inflict different types of loss on the target person, customers or the entire company.

 Data leakage

 In many cases, phishing attacks aim to obtain sensitive data such as login or payment information from the target employee.
-Attackers can then use this information to access other data, such as other employees' data or even customer data.
+Attackers can then use this information to access other data, such as other employee data or even customer details.

-The consequences for the company range from valuable, stolen company internals to serious financial damage and also media uproar, which can lead to the loss of customers.
-Depending on the type of data captured, there may also be consequences for employees or customers in their private lives.
-This can result in identity theft and wire fraud for affected individuals.
+The consequences for the company range from the loss of valuable proprietary information to serious financial damage, not to mention the media uproar, which can lead to the loss of customers.
+Depending on the type of data gained, there may also be personal consequences for employees or customers, resulting in identity theft and wire fraud for the individuals affected.

 Malware

-Mail attachments and download links provide another common attack scenario.
-When the target employee opens a malicious attachment, malicious code is executed on the employee's computer, which the attacker has embedded in the attachment.
-This malicious code can have various purposes, but often it is a so-called ransomware, which encrypts all data on the hard drive and demands a large sum of money as a ransom for decryption.
+E-mail attachments and download links are another common scenario for attacks.
+When the target employee opens an infected attachment, malicious code that is embedded in the attachment is executed on the employee's computer.
+This malicious code can have various purposes but often takes the form of ransomware, which encrypts all the data on the hard drive and demands a large sum of money as a ransom for decryption.

-In the case of ransomware, large financial losses loom for the company.
-It can also cause downtime or compromise systems due to executed malicious code.
+In this case, the company faces large financial losses.
+It can also cause downtimes or compromise systems due to the execution of the malicious code.
 Cleaning up infected systems is also a time-consuming and costly process.
-In addition, the incident is also the subject of media coverage, which can lead to the loss of customers and thus to financial losses.
+In addition, the incident may also attract media attention, leading to customer defection and thus to financial losses.

 [Translate to English:] Datenabfluss bei Phishing-Angriffen